Corporate Giving and Sponsorships

 Little Free Library welcomes donations.
 They help support Little Free Library’s ongoing program development and operations.

 One such program is our new Action Book Club™.
 In this twist on the traditional book club, members engage in service projects as a result of their reading and discussion.

-Impact Fund contributions from individuals and organizations are pooled with a portion of Little Free Library’s sales revenues and are used to provide book exchanges where they can have meaningful public impact.
+Donations from individuals and organizations are pooled with a portion of Little Free Library’s sales revenues and are used to support our Impact Library Program.

-Path 2: Sponsor Little Free Libraries in Your Community
+Path 2: Sponsor Little Free Library Book Boxes in Your Community

 A single, well-placed Little Free Library can have a real impact upon its neighborhood.
 What’s more, it can inspire others to establish their own little libraries.

 The impact of Little Free Library book exchanges increases as more are set up and they become woven into the fabric of the community.

 By adding your corporate logo to the outside of each library, an organization will increase its visibility within a community while making a meaningful contribution to book access—essential to reading readiness and later literacy—by sponsoring multiple libraries.

 Little Free Library can work with organizations to identify potential stewards and preferred locations while helping the organization receive recognition for its efforts.

 Library-building events, in which teams assemble book exchanges from ready-to-assemble kits, can be a powerful—and fun—way for people to share a positive, community-service experience.